M7OCM/890/README.md

 ## Background and previous versions
 Radtel, Ruyage, iradio v1.34 (initially v1.33) transceiver firmware was originally reversed and rewritten in C by Dual Tacyhon to become Open Edition FirmWare (OEFW).
 Developed further by OEFW community during late 2023.

-I was keem to improve the ui and layout and my revisions are unashamedly airband related and so may not reflect your own listening habits.
+My firmware is a spinoff of OEFWCOM, and that is the code my changes are based on, it is not identical though.
+I was keen to improve the overall look and my revisions are unashamedly airband related and so may not reflect your own listening habits.
 AM on ranges 108-136.975, 137-142.975 and 225-399.975 MHz is truly exceptional using all manner of antennae including preamp usage.
-Amateur 2M/70cm and VHF marine 156-162.975 MHz is also greatly improved.
+Amateur 2m/70cm and VHF marine 156-162.975 MHz is also greatly improved.

 [The base source](https://github.com/OEFW-community/RT-890-custom-firmware/blob/main/README.md)